RonenGupta/11ASE_Task-2/PROJECT_DOCUMENTATION.md

 - Inputs and Outputs: Will need to accept keyboard controls such as WASD and Jump as well as left click and moving the mouse around.

-- Core Features: The program must be able to provide a fun and enjoyable FPS game experience, with enemies and a wave based gamemode which the user can play in.
-There should be a custom map, guns to pick from, and different enemies that spawn with different abilities.
+- Core Features: The program must be able to provide a fun and enjoyable FPS simulator experience, with enemies and a custom simulation gamemode where the player can spawn enemies at will.

 - User Interaction: Users can interact with the system through the Ursina module, notably used for python game making, and a README can be provided to help users navigate.